Right Arrow

 2. Team lifts for heavy or awkward items.

-How AI Amplifies Prevention:
+How AI Strengthens Mitigation:

 “Person enters no-go zone” detection helps ensure only authorized staff are present during high-risk moves.
 Video records support root-cause analysis and targeted retraining.

-5. Injured by Handheld or Power Tools
+5. Injured by handheld or power tools

 The Hazard:

-Traditional Prevention:
+Traditional Mitigation:

 1. Mandatory PPE (gloves, goggles) in labs and shops.